 Cat Bells is a fell in the Lake District

 overlooking Derwentwater.
-At 451m, I‘ve climbed higher fells than Cat Bells so
+At 451m, I‘ve climbed higher fells than Cat Bells, so

-We walked from Manesty not far from our hotel to
+We walked from Manesty to

 the foot of the fell and ascended the steep steps.
 Parking is limited at Cat

-Bells and with it being one of the most popular fells in the Lake District, you
+Bells, and with it being one of the most popular fells in the Lake District, you

 want to get there early or walk from further away like we did.
 It was such a